plumelo/cosmoz-frontend-rtd/docs/frontend/40-git.rst

 ``master`` branch
 -----------------

-``master`` branch will get all updates indended to reach the production environment.
+``master`` branch will get all updates intended to reach the production environment.
 This should be done by creating a branch and a PR for code that is intended for next production release.

 Commits added to the master branch will build, and on success, deploy to Cosmoz integration environment.